Kernix13/rural-homestead/State-kentucky1.md

 .......................................................................

-## Miscellaneous notes for Kentucky
+## Miscellaneous2 notes for Kentucky

 How to find raw rural land in ...